 - Housing Sector Opportunities

-Malawi is a small, landlocked country with an estimated population of 17.66 million, this represents 0.45 percent of the world population.
-The country has a young population, with 66.6 percent being between the ages of 0-24.
+Malawi is a small, landlocked country with an estimated population of 17.66 million The country’s population is expansively young with 66.6 percent failing within the UN-defined youth bracket of of 0-24 years.
 Lilongwe, Blantyre, Mzuzu and Zomba are the main urban areas, with a collective annual growth rate of 3.99 percent, and 14.9 percent of Malawi’s population residing in these areas.

 Access to Finance

-While the banking sector constitutes nearly 80 percent of the financial sector assets, penetration of formal banking and financial services remains low.
-A 2015 Brookings Financial and Digital Inclusion Project (FDIP) ranks Malawi 19 out of 21 countries on access to and usage of affordable financial services.
+The banking sector constitutes nearly 80 percent of financial sector assets but penetration of formal banking and financial services remains low.
+A 2016 Brookings Financial and Digital Inclusion Project (FDIP) ranks Malawi 21 out of 29 countries on access to and usage of affordable financial services.
 A 2014 FinScope Study pegged financial inclusion at 54 percent, with only 22 percent of Malawians having bank accounts.
-Additionally, a 2015 Findex study showed that only 16.1 percent of adults held a bank account; six percent borrowed from a bank; and six percent had an outstanding mortgage.
+Additionally, a 2015 Findex study showed that 16.1 percent of adults held a bank account; six percent borrowed from a bank; and six percent had an outstanding mortgage.
 Access to credit through formal channels is beset by lack of collateral, high lending rates, and low levels of financial literacy.

-There are only a few banks which offer mortgages in Malawi, namely National Bank of Malawi, Standard Bank, FDH Bank and New Building Society (NBS).
-Before 1989, NBS was the only mortgage lender, and at 70 percent continues to maintain the largest stake in the mortgage lending market.
+Few banks offer mortgages in Malawi, namely National Bank of Malawi, Standard Bank, FDH Bank and New Building Society (NBS).
 However, overall, access to mortgage is limited by strict eligibility criteria including a minimum 10 percent cash deposit, a minimum of six months history with the bank and three months of payslips.

-Another innovative programme within the sector, involves the partnership between Habitat for Humanity (HfH) and two housing microfinance lenders: Opportunity Bank of Malawi (OBM) and Select Financial Services.
+Main MFIs that offer short-term housing loans are: Select Financial Services, Epik Finance, and Greenroot Microfinance.
+Epik Finance, for example, offers incremental building loans to low and middle income earners; the maximum loan value is US$900 (MK500, 000), repayable over 18 months.
+An innovative programme within the sector involves the partnership between Habitat for Humanity (HfH) and two housing microfinance lenders: Opportunity Bank of Malawi (OBM) and Select Financial Services.
 Through this partnership, low income households access small habitat loans from the microlenders and HfH provide them Construction Technical Assistance.(CTA).

 Malawi’s modest pensions sector is mainly invested in equities, Treasury bills and property development; with only a few in housing finance lending.
 Access to housing finance is further restricted by limited tenure security and lack of a national identification system.
-In 2010, Malawi passed the National Registration Bureau Act which led to the formation of the National Registration Bureau (NRB) mandated to manage and maintain the National Registration Information System (NRIS).
-The Bureau is piloting issuance of national IDs targeting 5000 Malawians.
+However, the National Registration Bureau was constituted in 2010 following the enactment of the National Registration Bureau Act.
+Currently, NRB is undertaking mass registration exercise of all citizens above 16 years.

 Most banks have excess liquidity, their funds consisting primarily of a combination of equity plus retail funds from savers.
 Some have external lines of credit, but only for special schemes such as SME lending or access to foreign exchange.
 The main source of funds for mortgages remains retail funds, with most surplus funds being invested in Treasury bills.